online-go/gtp2ogs/README.md

 note 2 : the number of <gtp2ogsarguments> and <botarguments> is not limited, here only 2 were shown but it possible to use for example 3,4,5 , or as many as you want

 note 3 : to play on [beta OGS server](https://beta.online-go.com/) instead of the [OGS server](https://online-go.com/), add the `-- beta` argument

+### Extra : add features by editing gtp2ogs.js file

+This step is totally not neededTo do that, programming knowledge is needed (or you can ask for help)

+For example you can program the gtp2ogs.js so that it sends winrate and playouts/visits information at every move

 # Options